guoyu07/puppet-druid/README.markdown

 Puppet module to manage Druid based on the Imply.io stack.
 This module manage all the Druid daemons and Bard.

-This module has only been tested on Ubuntu 14.04.

 ## Module Description

-This module will deploy the Imply.io tarball (See : http://imply.io/download) and will give you the possibility to start the different Druid services but also Bard (Bundle for Pivot, Plywood, and
+This module will deploy the Imply.io tarball (See: http://imply.io/download) and will give you the possibility to start the different Druid services, including Bard (Bundle for Pivot, Plywood, and
 PlyQL).

-More information about the Imply.io bundle here : http://imply.io.
+More information about the Imply.io bundle here: http://imply.io.

 ## Setup

 ### What druid affects

-Files manage by this module :
+Files managed by this module:

-* Deploy the imply tarball using Archive : https://forge.puppetlabs.com/nanliu/archive
+* Deploy the imply tarball using Archive: https://forge.puppetlabs.com/nanliu/archive
-* Modify configuration in (by default) : /opt/imply/conf
+* Modify configuration in: /opt/imply/conf (default)
-* Manage all Druid and Bard services : /etc/init.d/druid-*
+* Manage all Druid and Bard services: /etc/init.d/druid-*

 If asked, the module will also deploy Java and Nodejs.